ipinfo/sample-database/IPinfo Standard/README.md

-# IPinfo Standard Database
+# IPinfo Core Database

-## IPinfo's Standard is a robust IP database that combines our location, ASN, network flags data in a single database.
+## IPinfo's Core is a robust IP database that combines our location, ASN, network flags data in a single database.

 # Database Schema & Description